matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 ## Proposal

-This proposal suggests making changes to the Identity Service API's lookup endpoints.
-Instead, this proposal consolidates them into a single `/lookup` endpoint.
-Additionally, the endpoint is to be on a `v2` path, to avoid confusion with the original `/lookup`.
-We also drop the `/api` in order to preserve consistency across other endpoints:
+This proposal suggests making changes to the Identity Service API's lookup endpoints, consolidating them into a single `/lookup` endpoint.
+The endpoint is to be on a `v2` path, to avoid confusion with the original `v1` `/lookup`.
+The `/api` part is also dropped in order to preserve consistency across other
+endpoints:

 - `/_matrix/identity/v2/lookup`